What Options Should I Choose?#

 Inspecting The Results#

-• If improving performance was the goal, test tumble or playback speed before and after the scene optimizer run.
+• If improving performance was the goal, note the original FPS and/or playback speed.
+Compare these two values for the original scene and after the scene optimizer processes.

-• Enabling the FPS in the viewport can aid in determining improvements.
+Enabling the FPS in the viewport can aid in determining runtime improvements, ensure it is set to No Pacing to remove any frame rate limiters.

-The scene optimizer may also indicate problems that can be solved in the source data.
+scene optimizer may also indicate problems that can be solved in the source data.
 For example, if the deduplicate option is able to replace a lot of geometry with instances, it may be that there was a problem when the asset was originally created.
-If it is possible, replacing geometry with instances in the original tool where the assets were generated can have the additional benefit of improving the performance of your asset in that tool as well.
+If possible, replacing geometry with instances in the source tool where the assets were generated can have the additional benefit of improving the performance of the original source data.

 Use Caution#

 Some optimizations can impact scene performance in positive and negative ways.
-For example, merging meshes that were originally instances will increase memory usage, since each instance must be converted into geometry, which takes up additional memory.
-This means it is important to decide upfront what tradeoffs are acceptable.
+For example, merging meshes that were originally instances will increase memory usage since each instance must be converted into a new geometry prim and can take up additional memory.
+This means it is important to decide upfront what tradeoffs are acceptable for the end user consuming the data.
 If increased memory usage is acceptable to achieve a higher frame rate, then an operation like this is still worthwhile.